ais-one/cookbook/js-node/scaled-ws/README.md

 ## Introduction

-This is an example of scaling up websockets using Redis Pubsub
+This is an example of scaling up websockets using Redis Pubsub, it also includes
+- upgrade event and authentication
+- setting an id

 ## References